lindig/ocaml-style/README.md

 ## Split imperative and functional code

-Pureley functinal code is easiest to test.
+Purely functional code is easiest to test.
 Therefore code should be as functional as possible and imperative code minimised.